silvan-habenicht/Analoguhr/README.md

 # Analoguhr
-Enables the Raspberry Pi to function as a clockwork for an ammeter instrument via the GPIO (electronic filters required)
+Enables the Raspberry Pi to function as a clockwork for three ammeter instruments via the GPIO (electronic filters required)

 Pin 11: hours